zuluchaka/tradingplan/README.md

 ## Indicators Used for Confluence (Focus on QUALITY SETUPS)
 Factors of Confluence:
-- The Trend
+- Trade in the direction of the Trend
-- Support/Resistance Level, Supply & Demand Zones
+- Price currently at a Support/Resistance Level, Supply & Demand Zones
-- Moving Averages
+- Moving Averages cross, touch (Dynamic Support & Resistance zones) - 8SMA, 21SMA, 89SMA, 50EMA and 200EMA
-- Fibonacci Retracements (Based on Top and Bottom of most recent TREND)
+- Price at a Fibonacci Retracements (Based on Top and Bottom of most recent TREND)
 - Trendlines: After drawing it , wait for price to retrace back to it
 - Bolinger Bands : If price are rejected (PinBar) from the major levels and from the Bands it is a confirmation
 - Large Round Numbers: Pay attention to large round numbers closed to a Pin Bar (historically)